 The Group is primarily exposed to the drilling equipment market through its rig equipment offering.
 It is present across all drilling areas, including both offshore and onshore drilling.
-The ESS and PCS operating segments are operating in the same markets and have the same customers.
+The ESS and PCS businesses operate in the same markets and have the same customers.
 Market intelligence is based on rig counts in the market and are not available by operating segment.